alankinlaw/Easy-SAS-Love-Plot-for-Covariate-Imbalance/readme.md

     iv.
 The <b>THRESHOLD</b> parameter: Specify the absolute value of your threshold for identifying potentially meaningful covariate imbalance.
 This will generate reference lines in the figure.
 If you do not want threshold reference lines in the figure, then specify a value of <b>threshold=0</b> in your call of the %love macro. <i>The default threshold is 0.1.</i>

-    v. <b>HORIZONTAL</b> has two recommended specification options, "bands" (the default) or "lines" (<u>case sensitive</u>).
+    v.
+The <b>HORIZONTAL</b> parameter has two recommended specification options, "bands" or "lines" (<b>case sensitive</b>).

-      - <b>bands</b>: This default setting will use light gray horizontal bands to guide the reader's eye horizontally across the figure from covariate names to their standardized mean differences.
+      - <i>bands</i>: This default setting will use light gray horizontal bands to guide the reader's eye horizontally across the figure from covariate names to their standardized mean differences.

-      - <b>lines</b>: The figure will use light gray horizontal lines to guide the reader's eye from labels to values.
+      - <i>lines</i>: The figure will use light gray horizontal lines to guide the reader's eye from labels to values.

-      - A third option is to use neither bands nor lines, leaving no guide for the reader's eye.
+      - A third option is to use neither bands nor lines, which leaves no guide for the reader's eye.
 If this is desired, then specify "HORIZONTAL = " in your call of the %love macro.

 ### Example